techbone/futatsuApp/README.md

-nice react natiive on expo & typescript.
+A clean react natiive app on expo & typescript.